 On November 10, 2016, a large-scale cyberattack occurred.
-This attack left inaccessible Internet services to users around the world and companies such as Twitter, eBay and Spotify.
-The attack was carried out by means of a botnet that included from printers in Internet, to intelligent refrigerators, including babies' monitors.
+This attack left inaccessible Internet services to users around the world and companies such as Twitter, eBay, and Spotify.
+The attack was carried out by means of a botnet that included printers on the Internet, to intelligent refrigerators, including babies’ monitors.

 How to deal with DDoS attacks?

 Scaling – AWS offers Route 53, which is housed in multiple locations at the ends of the globe, creating a global surface capable of absorbing large amounts of DNS traffic, Amazon CloudFront and AWS Web Application Firewall are also capable of handling large amounts of traffic.